Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 How Mathnasium Gives You a Price, What Happens at the Free Assessment?

+If you're wondering how much is Mathnasium tutoring, the answer only comes at the very end of the process.
 Every Mathnasium enrollment begins with a free in-person assessment (20–30 minutes) where Mathnasium instructors evaluate the child's math level and build a personalised learning plan.
-The pricing quote comes at the end of this same meeting — making it difficult to comparison shop before you're already in the room.
+The pricing quote comes at the end of this same meeting, making it difficult to comparison shop before you're already in the room.

 Assessment: What You Get vs. What You’d Expect